djeada/Algorithms-And-Data-Structures/notes/graphs.md

 E: ∞
 ```

-Step 2: Start with A. Update all its neighbors:
+II.
+Start with A. Update all its neighbors:

 ```
 A: 0